 One key observation made from this review was that the most significant delivery mechanisms of PCBs all have existing Control Actions in various phases of development.
 Specific PCB-related Control Actions underway in Spokane are:

-Wastewater treatment plants discharging to the Spokane River are all required to develop and install treatment systems to reduce nutrient loading that will concurrently result in reductions of PCB loading.
+Most wastewater treatment plants discharging to the Spokane River are required to develop and install treatment systems to reduce nutrient loading that will likely concurrently result in reductions of PCB loading.
 In addition, each wastewater facility has developed a Toxics Management Action Plan that includes a PCB source identification study and associated control actions.
 These treatment plants are operated by:

 City of Coeur d’Alene - City of Post Falls